frankyeh/Practicum/dwi.md

 1. Download data from the [SCA2 Diffusion Tensor Imaging study](https://openneuro.org/datasets/ds001378/versions/00003) to a folder (e.g. D:/SCA2) study

 2. Click [Batch Processing][Step B2a: NIFTI to SRC (BIDS)] and select the folder.
-Move all constructed SRC files to a new folder (e.g. D:/SCA2)
+DSI Studio will ask to specify another folder to output the SRC files (e.g. D:/src).

 3. Run [Diffusion MRI Analysis][Step T1a: Quality Control] and select the folder storing the SRC files.
 Save the report as a text file (e.g. report.txt)